-The Food Standards Agency is responsible for directing, monitoring and auditing of local authorities' work in respect of food law enforcement.
-The Agency requires that local authorities produce an annual Food Safety Service Plan in line with guidance issued by the Agency in delivering its Food Safety Service.
-The plan should be reviewed on an annual basis.
+The Food Standards Agency came into operation on 1 April 2000 and is responsible for directing, monitoring and auditing of local authorities work in respect of food law enforcement.
+The Agency requires local authorities to produce an annual Food Safety Service Plan, in line with guidance issued by the Agency, for delivery of its Food Safety Service.